-A few minutes from Queretaro City, this Finca offers different experiences and events.
+A few minutes from the city, this Finca offers different experiences and events.
 The place and the gardens are beautiful, its wine cellar is 25 m. depth and there are English speaking Tours!

-It is also located near Queretaro City.
+It is also located near to the city.
 On the tour, you go through the vineyards while you make the wine tasting.

 Hercules Beer Garden